topr/singleton-examples/README.md

 However it seems that providing arguments to a such class makes it singleton no more.

 The mistake perhaps comes from the fact that for example Spring names specific _scope_ of a _bean_ as "singleton".
-Bear in mind that's the scope name and not the Design Pattern of the class being instantiated in the IoC container.
+Bear in mind that's the name of bean scope within container and not the Design Pattern of the class being instantiated in the IoC container.

 If there is a need to feed a singleton with some data there are two options:
 1. it may be loaded once after instantiation with some `init(Type argument)` method.
 2. it may be passed as argument(s) to the method being executed if the operation singleton performs is recurring, and with different parameters each time.

 A singleton, by definition, if an object you want to be instantiated no more than once.
 If you are trying to feed parameters to the constructor, what is the point of the singleton?
-Thus let me state this clear: **a singleton with constructor parameters is not a singleton**.
+So let me state this clear: **a singleton with constructor parameters is not a singleton**.

 ## How about Groovy?

 The most of described JAVA approaches may be implemented in Groovy as well.
-However Groovy comes with handful AST annotation `@Singleton` OOB.
+However Groovy comes with handful AST annotation [`@Singleton`](http://docs.groovy-lang.org/latest/html/api/groovy/lang/Singleton.html) OOB.
 This annotation may be used on any class to transform it into singleton.

+Groovy API docs:
+>Class annotation to make a singleton class.
+The singleton is obtained through normal property access using the singleton property (defaults to "instance").
+>Such classes can be initialized during normal static initialization of the class or lazily (on first access).
+To make the singleton lazy use @Singleton(lazy=true).
+>Lazy singletons are implemented with double-checked locking and a volatile backing field.
+By default, no explicit constructors are allowed.
+To create one or more explicit constructors use @Singleton(strict=false).
+>This could be used to:
+>* provide your own custom initialization logic in your own no-arg constructor - you will be responsible for the entire code (the @Singleton annotation becomes merely documentation)
+>* provide one or more constructors with arguments for a quasi-singleton - these constructors will be used to create instances that are independent of the singleton instance returned by the singleton property

 ---